michaelfester/docs/docs/guides/core/users.md

 If your app contains any sensitive, private, or personal information, then you should use a private sign-in setting.

-{% cta title="Security Guide" description="Learn more about the Security" url="/docs/security" /%}
+{% cta title="Security Guide" description="Learn more about Security" url="/docs/security" /%}

 ## Public projects